MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-security-smartscreen.md

 ## Microsoft Defender SmartScreen setup for admins

 Admins can set up Microsoft Defender SmartScreen using Group Policy, Microsoft Intune, and mobile device management (MDM) settings.
-Based on how you set up Microsoft Defender SmartScreen, you can show users a warning page and let them continue to the site, or block the site entirely.
+Based on how you set up Microsoft Defender SmartScreen, you can show users a warning page and let them continue to the site or block the site entirely.

 ### Microsoft Defender SmartScreen set up using Group Policy